 To be clear, such scrutiny would be minimized to the extent TREC or TALCB are acting pursuant to a clearly articulated or expressed state policy, i.e., a specific statute in the TREC or TALCB enabling legislation.
 Additionally, to the extent TALCB is acting pursuant to federal law and policy, scrutiny of such actions could be further minimized.
 However, to the extent a statute or policy gives discretion to TREC or TALCB, it may become necessary to show that discretionary actions taken by TREC or TALCB that have an anticompetitive effect are subject to active supervision by the state.
-This shouldn't be difficult going forward since the Legislature has authorized the Governor's Office to create a process for reviewing rules adopted by licensing agencies to provide active supervision, and TREC and TALCB rules, which are already subject to review by the Governor's Office, will also be subject to this process.
+In response to the NC State Board of Dental Examiners case, the Legislature authorized the Governor's Office to create the Regulatory Compliance Division.
+This division is tasked with conducting independent reviews of certain state licensing agencies' proposed rules that affect market competition, ensuring sufficient legal authority exists for the proposed rule, and that the rule is consistent with state policy.